Tag Archives: shady city

 Buddy thought about The Cappy’s warning again.
 He thought about Glenn’s reaction to the bros meeting his daughter.
 Mostly he thought about Julia’s tits.

-“Hello, little lady,” he grinned.
+“Take it easy, little chick.” he urged.
 “My name’s Buddy.”

 “We’ve got enough shit up our asses without the kid making a fuss,” Buddy reasoned.

-Cooper sniggered.
+Chad sniggered.

 “Sure Bud,” Chad agreed.